Quantum battery with non-Hermitian charging: Abstract

 \section{Abstract}

 We propose a design of a quantum battery exploiting the non-Hermitian Hamiltonian as a charger.
-In particular, starting with the ground or the thermal state of the interacting (non-interacting) Hamiltonian as the battery, the charging of the battery is performed via \(\mathcal{PT}\)- (\(\mathcal{RT}\))-symmetric Hamiltonian to store or extract energy.
+In particular, starting with the ground or the thermal state of the interacting (non-interacting) Hamiltonian as the battery, the charging of the battery is performed via parity-time (\(\mathcal{PT}\))- and rotational-time (\(\mathcal{RT}\))-symmetric Hamiltonian to store energy.
 We report that such a quenching with a non-Hermitian Hamiltonian leads to an enhanced power output compared to a battery with a Hermitian charger.
 We identify the region in the parameter space which provides the gain in performance.
-We also demonstrate that the improvements persist with the increase of system size both in the battery having \(\mathcal{PT}\)- and \(\mathcal{RT}\)-symmetric charger.
+We also demonstrate that the improvements persist with the increase of system size for batteries with both \(\mathcal{PT}\)- and \(\mathcal{RT}\)-symmetric chargers.
 In the \(\mathcal{PT}\)-symmetric case, although the anisotropy of the $XY$ model does not help in the performance, we show that the $XXZ$ model as a battery with a non-Hermitian charger performs better than that of the $XX$ model having certain interaction strengths.
 We also exhibit that the advantage of non-Hermiticity remains valid even at finite temperatures in the initial states.